X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Formalism

 where,

-The numerical values of the $r(z)=z^2\, I_a^s/I_{\nu}^s$ associated with axion and neutrino emissivity integrals for the different values of $z$ around one are always less than unity.
+The numerical values of the $r(z)=z^2\, I_a^s/I_{\nu}^s$ are related to integrals corresponding to axion and neutrino emissivity for the different values of $z$.

 Here $f_{a}$ is an axion model-dependent variable.
-The axion mass $m_{a}$ is related to $f_{a}$ by the equation:
+The axion mass $m_{a}$ is related to $f_{a}$ given by the equation:

-Here, we have assumed the axion emissivity due to proton S-wave pairing, the same as neutron S-wave pairing provided $C_n=C_p$ and $T_{cn}=T_{cp}$, where $T_{cn}$ and $T_{cp}$ are critical temperatures for neutron superfluid and proton superfluid, respectively.
-Here we have taken $T_{cp}=T_{cn}=10^9$ K.
+Here, the axion emissivity due to proton S-wave pairing is the same as neutron S-wave pairing provided $C_n=C_p$ and $T_{cn}=T_{cp}$, where $T_{cn}$ and $T_{cp}$ are critical temperatures for neutron superfluid and proton superfluid, respectively.
+We have assumed $T_{cp}=T_{cn}=10^9$ K.